Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

 ```

 The `GameProvider` component:
-1. Initializes a reducer with the provided initial state
+1. Initializes a reducer with the game state
-2. Subscribes to PeerService events to handle P2P messages
+2. Subscribes to PeerService events to handle P2P messages:
+   - STATE_SYNC: Updates local state with received state
+   - TRANSACTION_REQUEST: Validates and processes transactions (admin only)
+   - PLAYER_NAME: Updates player names
+   - GAME_START/GAME_END: Updates game status
+3. Handles peer connections and disconnections
-3. Broadcasts state changes if the current user is admin
+4. Broadcasts state changes if the current user is admin
-4. Provides state and dispatch function to all child components
+5. Provides state and dispatch function to all child components

 ---

-## 5. Putting It All Together
+## 5. Peer-to-Peer Communication Flow

-- **UI Components** dispatch actions via the `useGameContext` hook.
+### 5.1 Message Flow

+1. **Player Input → UI Interaction**
+   - User interacts with the UI to perform an action (e.g., send money)

+2. **UI Component → GameContext Dispatch**
-- `GameContext` handles communication with `PeerService`:
+   - Component calls dispatch with appropriate action

+3. **GameContext → Message Logic**
+   - For admin: directly processes the action
+   - For non-admin: sends a message to admin via PeerService

+4. **PeerService → Message Delivery**
+   - Delivers the message to appropriate peer(s)

+5. **Recipient → Message Processing**
+   - Admin: Validates and processes messages, updates state
+   - Non-admin: Typically receives STATE_SYNC messages to update local state

+### 5.2 Typical Message Flows

+#### Transaction Flow
+1. Player A initiates transaction
+2. If Player A is admin:
+   - Transaction is validated and processed locally
-  - For admin: broadcasts state changes to all peers after state updates
+   - Updated state is broadcast to all peers
+3. If Player A is not admin:
-  - For non-admin: relays transaction requests to admin
+   - TRANSACTION_REQUEST message sent to admin
-- `GameStateReducer` provides pure functions for all state transformations
-- The React component tree re-renders when state changes

-This architecture cleanly separates responsibilities:
-- **`PeerService`**: Networking (WebRTC)
-- **`GameStateReducer`**: Pure state transformations (no side effects)
-- **`GameContext`**: State distribution and side effects management
+   - Admin validates and processes the transaction
+   - Admin broadcasts updated state to all peers
+4. All peers receive STATE_SYNC with updated game state

+#### Game State Synchronization
+1. Admin makes a change (adds stash, starts game, etc.)
+2. Admin's GameContext dispatches appropriate action
+3. GameStateReducer processes action and returns new state
+4. GameContext detects state change
+5. Admin's GameContext broadcasts STATE_SYNC message
+6. All peers receive the message and update their state

+---

+## 6. Implemented UI Components

+The application includes these key components:

+### 6.1 Pages
+- **HomePage**: User entry, create/join game
+- **JoiningPage**: Handles joining an existing game
+- **LobbyPage**: Game configuration pre-start
+- **GamePage**: Active gameplay and transactions

+### 6.2 Components
+- **Balance displays**: Shows player and stash balances
+- **Transaction creation**: Forms for money transfers
-- **React Components**: UI representation of the game state
+- **Transaction history**: Log of all game transactions

-By following these interfaces and event definitions, your code remains organized, testable, and easier to maintain.
+- **Peer status indicators**: Connection status display

+---

+## 7. Summary

+This implementation follows a clear architecture with:

+1. **Strong typing** through TypeScript interfaces
+2. **Event-based communication** via PeerService
+3. **Pure functional state management** in GameStateReducer
+4. **React Context** for state distribution
+5. **P2P synchronization** with versioned state updates

+The architecture enables real-time money tracking in a peer-to-peer environment without requiring a dedicated game server for data flow.